zubair2018/shifty-app/README.md

-# ShifT - Logistics & Transport Management Platform
+# Shifty - Logistics & Transport Management Platform

 A modern, full-stack logistics platform that connects customers, drivers, and admins for seamless freight and transport operations.